Skip to content

 Sonnet + Opus advisor SWE-bench Multilingual +2.7pp over Sonnet solo -11.9% cost per agentic task

-When to Consult the Advisor
+When to consult the advisor

-Cost Controls
+Cost controls

 • Per-request cap: set max_uses to limit advisor calls per request.

-• Conversation-level cap: track client-side.
+• Conversation-level cap: track this client-side.
 At the ceiling, remove the advisor from tools and strip advisor_tool_result blocks from history.

 Each consultation is a second inference pass at Opus rates.
 A single strong model is better when (API docs):